How Do Our Fire Suppression Systems Work? From Theory to Practice

 Activation and Aerosol Generation

 Each of our compact aerosol generators contains a solid, chemically stable extinguishing compound.
 The device is equipped with a detector that reacts to a temperature increase in the protected area.
-When the temperature reaches a specified threshold, the generator is activated.
+Once the temperature reaches a specific threshold, the generator is activated.
 As a result of a controlled chemical reaction, the compound transforms into fine aerosol particles, invisible to the naked eye, which fill the entire space within seconds.

 The Extinguishing Principle: Breaking the Fire Chain